isbg/isbg/README.md

 and it will automatically keep the tracked UIDs seperate.
 You can override the filename with `--trackfile`.

+To run isbg for multiple accounts one after another, it is possible to use a bash script like the one in the git repository called `multiple_accounts.sh`.

 # Saving your password<a name="Saving-your-password"></a>

 If you don't want isbg to prompt you for your password each time,